WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KY9.md

 It was published 2016 by University of Kentucky Libraries.

-The network consists of 1096 nodes (junctions), 1270 pipes, 15 tanks, 17 pumps and 4 reservoirs.
+The network consists of 1096 nodes (junctions), 1270 pipes, 56 valves, 15 tanks, 17 pumps and 4 reservoirs.

 <img src="../static/benchmarks/network-ky9/ky9_plot.png" width="100%"/>